 Virginia Tech Carilion Biomedical Research Expansion

-In partnership with University Libraries, the new Fralin Biomedical Research Institute Library will include a 3-D printing studio, data visualization studio, and virtual/augmented reality studio.
-In addition, the Virginia-Maryland College of Veterinary Medicine is opening its animal cancer care and research center on the building’s first floor to provide advanced clinical care and cancer research opportunities for companion animals and their families.
+In partnership with University Libraries, the new Fralin Biomedical Research Institute Library includes a 3-D printing studio, data visualization studio, and virtual/augmented reality studio.
+In addition, the Virginia-Maryland College of Veterinary Medicine opened its animal cancer care and research center on the building’s first floor to provide advanced clinical care and cancer research opportunities for companion animals and their families.